VJMeyer/submission/chapters/Outlines/Outline9.0.md

 ### **1.3 The Multiplicative Benefits Framework**

+<annotation>Establish the central thesis that the combination of (1) automated extraction, (2) prediction market integration, and (3) formal policy evaluation creates multiplicative rather than merely additive benefits for AI governance.
+Explain how each component enhances the others, creating a system more valuable than the sum of its parts—automation enables comprehensive prediction market integration, markets inform models, policy evaluation gains precision from both, etc.</annotation>

 * **Core thesis**: Present the synergistic combination of (1) automated extraction, (2) prediction market integration, and (3) formal policy evaluation
 * **Theoretical justification**: Explain how each component addresses specific epistemic challenges
 * **Causal diagram**: Include visual representation of how components interact and enhance each other's value